lidaijfm/laravel-redirects/README.md

 ### Creating redirects

-You should never use the `ApexMuse\Redirects\Models\Redirect` directly, as this is the default concrete implementation for the `ApexMuse\Redirects\Contracts\RedirectModelContract`.
+You should never use the `Lidai\Redirects\Models\Redirect` directly, as this is the default concrete implementation for the `Lidai\Redirects\Contracts\RedirectModelContract`.

-Using the `ApexMuse\Redirects\Models\Redirect` model class directly will prevent you from being able to extend the model's capabilities.
+Using the `Lidai\Redirects\Models\Redirect` model class directly will prevent you from being able to extend the model's capabilities.

 You can create redirects that will be stored inside the `redirects` table like this: